TheSilvered/nest/docs/_c_abi.md

 - `-1` is returned if the parsing failed
 - `0` is returned if the parsing succeded and the program can run
-- `1` is returned if the parsing succeded and the program should stop because an message was printed.
+- `1` is returned if the parsing succeded and the program should stop because a message was printed.

 ## `compiler.h`